The Report

 swine are confined.
 Manure lagoons simmer

-under the sun, the effluent seeping into creeks and
+under the sun, the effluent

-rivers, finding its way into the aquifer deep beneath
+into the aquifer deep beneath

 the prairie, where once upon a time a retired mariner,

-John Marr dropped anchor, exchanging "the vastness of
+John Marr dropped anchor,

 the seafor the vastness of the prairies" as recounted by